Three iterations of $(d-1)$-WL test distinguish non isometric clouds of $d$-dimensional points: Introduction

-Point clouds can be represented as complete graphs in which each edge is labeled with the distance between the corresponding points.
-Under this representation, detecting the isometry of two point clouds is reduced to detecting an isomorphism between their graph representation.
-Not surprisingly, then, much of the work on developing so-called {\em geometric} tests for detecting isometries over point clouds is inspired by the literature on isomorphism tests from graph theory.
+{\bf The geometric WL test.} Point clouds can be represented as complete graphs in which each edge is labeled with the distance between the corresponding points.
+Under this representation, detecting the isometry of two point clouds is reduced to detecting an isomorphism between their graph representations.
+Not surprisingly, much of the recent work on developing so-called {\em geometric} tests for detecting isometries over point clouds is inspired by the literature on isomorphism tests from graph theory.
 Of particular importance in this context has been the use of geometric versions of the well-known {\em Weisfeiler-Lehman test} (WL test) for graph isomorphism \cite{WL}.

-Intuitively, the $\ell$-dimensional geometric WL test ($\ell$-WL test), for $\ell \geq 1$, iteratively colors each tuple $\bar v$ of $\ell$ points in a point cloud.
+Intuitively, the $\ell$-order geometric WL test ($\ell$-WL test), for $\ell \geq 1$, iteratively colors each tuple $\bar v$ of $\ell$ points in a point cloud.
 The color of $\bar v$ in round 0 is a complete description of the mutual distances between the points that belong to the tuple.
 In round $t+1$, for $t \geq 0$, the color of $\bar v$ is updated by combining in a suitable manner its color in iteration $t$ with the color of each one of its {\em neighbors}, i.e., the tuples $\bar v'$ that are obtained from $\bar v$ by exchanging exactly one component of $\bar v$ with another point in the cloud.
-The dimensionality of the WL test is therefore a measure of its computational cost: the higher the $\ell$, the more costly it is to implement the $\ell$-dimensional WL test.
+The order of the WL test is therefore a measure of its computational cost: the higher the $\ell$, the more costly it is to implement the $\ell$-order WL test.